meteor-rocket/module-example-app/README.md

 import async from 'async'
 ```

-Use CommonJS module syntax if you feel more comfortable with that or if you need asynchronous control of your module loading:
+Use CommonJS module syntax if you feel more comfortable with that.

 ##### /path/to/your/app/server/entry.js
 ```js